BKLaughton/BTL2032/README.md

 # EURO_2032
-_A collection of short stories set around the European 'Better Than Life' (BTL) virtual reality blackmarket._
+_A collection of short stories set around the European 'better than life' (BTL) virtual reality blackmarket._

 ## Chapters
 1. Coming soon...